RonakAgarwal/Fintech_Project3/README.md

-# UNCC FinTech Bootcamp Capstone Project

-## Analyzing Potential Real Estate Investments
+# Analyzing Potential Real Estate Investments

 The objective of this project is to use real estate data to find the optimal house for potential investment.
 The requirements for this on a personal level are that the house has to:
 1. Be in the Charlotte Metropolitan Area